aammya8/cse15l-lab-reports/lab-report-1.md

 **PART 3:  TRYING SOME 🗣COMMANDS🗣**

 Once connected to the server, you can try out come linux commands.
 A list of common commands can be found [here](https://linuxconfig.org/linux-commands-cheat-sheet).
-If you are using Linux or a macOS, you can also try the linux commands on your own device (the client).
+If you are using device with Linux or a macOS, you can also try the linux commands on your local device (the client).
 To do this, first disconnect from the server by typing `exit` into the terminal and pressing enter.
 Then test out the commands.

 ![Image](https://user-images.githubusercontent.com/79061216/149579843-ce8bddcb-133e-42c8-bafd-5017dfcec48d.png)